autistic-symposium/master-algorithms-py/arrays_and_strings/README.md

 * to determine if two strings are anagrams, there are a few approaches:
     - sorting both strings should produce the same string (`O(N log(N))` time and `O(log(N))` space.
-    - if we map each character to a prime number and we mutliply each mapped number together, anagrams should have the same multiple (prime factor decomposition, `O(N)`).
+    - if we map each character to a prime number and we multiply each mapped number together, anagrams should have the same multiple (prime factor decomposition, `O(N)`).
     - frequency counting of characters can determine whether they are anagram (`O(N)`).

 <br>